Jasiel-Stark8/MoryaAI/README.md

 ## Getting Started 🚀

-To get started with AurorAI, follow these steps:
+To get started with MoryaAI, follow these steps:

 1. Clone the repository to your local machine.
 2. Install the required dependencies.